 Therefore, the IRS has a great deal of latitude in its ability to aggressively pursue these taxes.
 The Trust Fund Recovery Penalty is their most effective tool in guaranteeing collection of such liabilities.
 The IRS can assess a penalty equal to 100 percent of the employee taxes withheld by a business to any person in the company who is deemed to have been responsible for collecting and remitting those taxes to the IRS.
 Responsible persons are usually owners, but responsibility can even extend to employees in the company who had check signing authority.

-If your business has unfiled payroll tax returns or unpaid payroll taxes outstanding, contact Pro Tax Councel today for a free consultation with a lawyer at our Houston, Texas, office.
+If your business has unfiled payroll tax returns or unpaid payroll taxes outstanding, contact Pro Tax Counsel today 1-844-452-41-65 for a free consultation with a lawyer.
 Our firm offers strategic advocacy for small-business owners with payroll tax withholding disputes.